petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/configuring-auto-scaling.md

 ## Set the Maximum Number of Instances

 Marcus knows that traffic for the site at peak hours might require more than the default ten Liferay instances.
-He chooses to configure a maximum of 15 instances that auto-scaling can scale up to.
+He chooses to configure a maximum of twelve instances that auto-scaling can scale up to.

 Set the maximum number of instances via the `maxInstances` property in your Liferay service's `LCP.json` file:

 1. In your project repository, navigate to the `liferay/` directory and open the `LCP.json` file.

-1. Set the `maxInstances` value to 15, within the `autoscale` JSON object:
+1. Set the `maxInstances` value to 12, within the `autoscale` JSON object:

     ```json
     "autoscale": {
-        "maxInstances": 15
+        "maxInstances": 12
     }
     ```